rolk/rolk.github.io/_posts/2015-04-20-slurm-cluster.md

 Finally, we need some users that can fill the accounts.
 The names of the users should be the system name that you logon with.

 {% highlight sh %}
-sudo sacctmgr -i create user scott account=researcher defaultaccount=researcher adminlevel=Operator
+sudo sacctmgr -i create user scott defaultaccount=researcher adminlevel=Operator partition=student
+sudo sacctmgr -i create user scott account=researcher partition=academic

-sudo sacctmgr show user name=scott
+sudo sacctmgr show user name=scott sudo sacctmgr show assoc format=account,user,partition
 {% endhighlight %}

+Notice that we first create the user and give default account and partition.
+The next association is set up by "creating" the user once more, but with a different account and/or partition.

 Testing the installation
 ------------------------
 Use these commands to check that the cluster is live and ready to accept commands:

 {% highlight sh %}
+sinfo
 sacct
 {% endhighlight %}